 Most importantly, they have an extensive selection of food: pudding cups, fruit oats, yogurt parfait, vegetarian & vegan wraps, sausage buns, sandwiches, brownies, croissants, muffins, and much more.

-16. Challenge yourself with a hike up the Mt Lady MacDonald
+16. Challenge yourself with a hike up Mt Lady MacDonald

 Mount Lady MacDonald is a moderate and steep 3.2km hike straight up the mountain.
-There is some scrambling required near the summit, but the panoramic views of the Bow Valley are outstanding.
+Some scrambling is required near the summit, but the panoramic views of the Bow Valley are outstanding.

-If youβre not comfortable hiking on the loose rocks, you can finish at the helipad below the summit.
+If youβre uncomfortable hiking on the loose rocks, you can finish at the helipad below the summit.
 If you hiked Mt Lawrence Grassi, which I described earlier, this would be a piece of cake for you.

 The trailhead is located on the other side of the valley from most activities described here.
 The parking lot is between Benchlands Trail and Elk Run Boulevard.